Sam-Sims/kractor/README.md

 alongisde a Kraken2 standard output.
 It can optionally consume a Kraken2 report to extract all taxonomic parents and children of a given taxid.
 Fast and multithreaded by default, it outputs `fast[q/a]` files, that can optionally be compressed.
-Memory usage is minimal, averaging ~4.5MB processing a 17GB fastq file.
+Memory usage is minimal, averaging ~4.5MB while processing a 17GB fastq file.

 The end result is a `fast[q/a]` file containing all reads classified as the specified taxon.